 Peace, Love, and Understanding

 Like all of you, I have been experiencing the pandemic, following the protests, watching how the news is unfolding in the media and affecting our personal lives with concern, respect and care.
 I have reached out subtly on social media, but not powerfully, biding my time to feel out the best way to enter the conversation.
-What is the best way to share personally and professionally with love and respect for others circumstances and feelings?
+What is the best way to share personally and professionally with peace, love and understanding for others circumstances and feelings?
 When and where do we take a stand or choose to guide by example?

 Enter journaling and yoga: a little more inspiration, a little more grace, a little more understanding – a place to breath, write, create and grow can help.
 What I am going to share isn’t just an avenue to find more connection between your creative side and your mind-fullness, between your body and your soul, and between the world and the spirit you need right now to be kind, but a way to grow.
 A way to understand.
 A way to live a more open-hearted, purposeful life.
 In yoga, it is called open to grace.
 In the arts it is called creativity.

 We are all looking for ways to process the struggles in our lives.
 Ways that feel purposeful and worthwhile – some process that helps us to deal with feelings of confusion and frustration, loss and possibly anger.
 I know these feelings too, and I have been working diligently for the last six months to develop ways to access and nurture growth through our Mind, Body, and Spirit.
 It is still a work in progress, but I am passionate about the process anyway.
 Opening ourselves to a more purposeful way to process what is happening in the world, and to practice a more mindful, inspired way to live is important.
 So I carry on.
 I have always done this searching and sorting through visual art.
 But now I am understanding that another practice in my life is also part of the journey.
 Yoga.